A Digital Nomad’s Guide to Lisbon, Portugal

 Digital Nomad Accommodation in Lisbon

-Most digital nomads visiting Lisbon stay in Airbnbs or, if they’re only staying for a very short amount of time, a hostel or hotel.
+Most Lisbon digital nomads stay in Airbnbs or, if they’re only staying for a very short amount of time, a hostel or hotel.
 Airbnb generally works the best for digital nomads, as it means you have a table or desk to work from and a kitchen to cook in.
-Click this link to get $25 off your first booking with Air BnB!

-If you can’t find anything on Airbnb, Uniplaces is another site to consider for medium and long-term rentals.
+If you can’t find anything on Airbnb or Anyplace, Uniplaces is another site to consider for medium and long-term rentals.
 It’s primarily focused on student rentals, but you don’t have to be a student to use the site.
 Experiences with landlords on the site have been mixed, so I’d stick to properties that have previous reviews.

 Best Hostels for Digital Nomads in Lisbon